-The 7E edger is designed for indoor use only.
-The edger is designed to operate safely at a temperature range of $5^{\circ}$ C to $40^{\circ}$ C, at altitudes up to 2000 meters.
+The edger is designed for indoor use only, and is designed to operate safely at a temperature range of 5° C to 40° C, at altitudes up to 2000 meters.
+Allowable relative humidity is 50% - 90% (non-condensing)

-The 7E edger is classified as IPX0, ordinary equipment enclosed without protection against ingress of water and dust.
+The edger is classified as IPX0, ordinary equipment enclosed without protection against ingress of water and dust.